kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 The Output is now a Building Feature Class in the 3DCIM with new aggregated CityGML attributes.

-## Step 4: Export 3DCIM files CityGML format
+## Step 4: Export 3DCIM files into CityGML modules

 In this step you will export 3DCIM features back into CityGML format using the **CityGML Export** toolset.
 When you open the toolset you will see that it has the following ETL tools: